linkyard/concourse-helm-resource/README.md

 ### `check`: Check for new releases

 Any new revisions to the release are returned, no matter their current state.
-Thre release must be specified in the source for `check` to work.
+The release must be specified in the source for `check` to work.

 ### `in`: Not Supported